 1. Human connection

-The telemarketing involves human interaction that builds a connection and helps in lead generation and sales
+Telemarketing involves human interaction that builds a connection and helps in lead generation and sales

 An essential advantage of telemarketing is that it is very flexible.
 It is prepared to identify and understand the needs and wants of a customer and act accordingly.
-Surveys are conducted to know and update the changing demands of the consumer base so that the companies can move forward in tandem with the wishes and requirements of its customer base.
+Surveys are conducted to know and update the changing demands of the consumer base so that the companies can move forward in tandem with the wishes and requirements of their customer base.

 3. Customer service